Best-ways-to-digitize-photos-feature

 Archival Photo Albums and Boxes

-Archival photo albums and photo storage boxes are single-handedly the best way to go.
-These won’t contain any chemicals that will ruin your photos in the long term and they’re not that expensive all things considered.
+Archival photo albums and photo storage boxes are, hands down, the best way to go.
+These won’t contain any chemicals that will ruin your photos in the long term, and they’re not that expensive, all things considered.

 Pros